 Kelly’s sister, Laura, is a former Ulman Foundation employee, and her parents, Cindy and Kevin, have been long-time supporters and friends of the organization.
 Their collaboration in the creation of the Ato Project has led to the development of a partnership between Ulman and MICA, the Maryland Institute College of Art, through which a fellow will be selected each year to operate the program.
 We are incredibly grateful for the Scruggs’ generous gift which enables an initial four years of programming and supplies.

-The Ato Project will kick off with a five-week set of weekly virtual sessions on January 13, 2021 at 7:30 PM.
-Young adults or caregivers of young adults who have been impacted by cancer may participate, and will be provided with a Zoom link and appointments upon registering.
+Young adults who have been impacted by cancer may participate, and will be provided with a Zoom link and appointments upon registering.
 Materials will be provided by mail.
 Programming will be offered in a way mindful of life’s unpredictability, meaning it’s ok to miss a meeting or two of the sessions.

 To learn full session dates and times, and to register, please email Ulman Patient Navigator, Megan Cannone, at [email protected]